TezBaydu/Milestone-Project-2-Holiday/readme.md

 Contact message to be non-resizeable - Done Max-height Map to have buttons for places of interest and markers showing where these are. - Buttons applied / Markers done / info in markers to update - Done
-Contact auto response by email also required email JavaScript - Done with alert pop up too
+Contact auto response by email also required email JavaScript - Done with alert pop up too Below to show recommended places to see depending on buttons pressed. - Cards produced and styled / content and script Done Text links - done

 Figma updates to Tablet and mobile versions

-Below to show recommended places to see depending on buttons pressed. - Cards produced and styled / content and script needs updating
-Text links
 When clicking on Read less, to scroll back to initial (this) location for mobile version Investigate menu collapse so doesn't affect wider versions